 Combined with regular hand washing and social distancing, face coverings are an effective method of ensuring safety while travelling.

 Which countries need me to wear a face mask?

 Please be aware that other countries will have different regulations on face masks.
-For example, in Austria it is illegal to wear anything that conceals facial features.
-Depending on where you are travelling, check with the FCO website to ensure you do not get caught out when you land in your destination.
+For example, in Austria, it is illegal to wear anything that conceals facial features.
+Depending on where you are travelling, check with the FCDO website to ensure you do not get caught out when you land at your destination.

 Read more COVID travel insurance advice here.